androidwiltron/craiggoddenpayne.github.io/_posts/2019-3-26-mainline-feature-toggles.md

 ### An example of how easy it is to get into a pickle

 A team of developers are building your new product, you have an upcoming release, sometime in the near future, and everything is being commited and merged into a branch called v1.1.0.

 You realise before release day, that theres a few bugs which need an emergency fix, so they get fixed on master.

 Suddenly you need to merge your changes up from master to v1.1.0, but there is weeks worth of work in that branch and also a massive refactor.

 A week has passed, just to merge the two different branches together, 4 devs have been unable to do any work, and the two devs working on the merge look really stressed out!!

-Its also added a few more days to test, and because of lack of confidence, one of the devs has suggested another manual test phase because they were unsure that the merge conflict may have had side effects on other code.
+It's also added a few more days to test, and because of lack of confidence, one of the devs has suggested another manual test phase because they were unsure that the merge conflict may have had side effects on other code.

 <amp-img src="/assets/img/mainline/panic.png"
   width="868"